vegaoqiang/kop/README.md

 In this mode, the file path and kubeconfig validity are verified, and after validation it enters the resource view directly.

 ## Operations and Shortcuts
+See demo video:
+[![Watch the demo](https://img.youtube.com/vi/sEXl9UQQxVc/maxresdefault.jpg)](https://www.youtube.com/watch?v=sEXl9UQQxVc)

 Please refer to the [Documentation](/docs/guide.md) for more detailed usage instructions.

-[![Watch the demo](https://img.youtube.com/vi/sEXl9UQQxVc/maxresdefault.jpg)](https://www.youtube.com/watch?v=sEXl9UQQxVc)

 ### Startup Page (Cluster List)